electricimp/Scheduler/README.md

 **To use this library, add** `#require "Scheduler.lib.nut:0.1.0"` **to the top of your device or agent code.**

+**Note:** This is a beta release.
+Please file issues in Github to help us improve this library.

 ## Scheduler Usage ##

 This class manages all jobs.
 Each method for creating a job will return a new Scheduler.Job instance.